BZoennchen/Pages/_posts/2023-04-02-musical-interrogation-I.md

 $$P(X_0 = A) \cdot P(X_1 = B \ | \ X_0 = A) \cdot P(X_2 = F \ | \ X_0 = A \ \land \ X_1 = B).$$

-But due to the chain property (linearity), this does not necessarily lead to better results since widening the range leads very quickly to overfitting, i.e., the model reproduces more or less exact replica because it does not generalize -- more is not always better.
+But due to the chain property (linearity), this does not necessarily lead to better results since widening the range leads very quickly to overfitting, i.e., the model reproduces more or less exact replica because it does not generalize---more is not always better.
 In any case, the learning stays stepwise causal, i.e., one note after the other without jumping around.
 By focusing on linear temporal dependencies, these models need to take into account the higher-level structure and semantics important to music.
 By model design, HMMs have very limited memory and are thus also incapable of modeling the longer term structure that occurs in original musical pieces.

-Their applications in musical structure generation go back to *Harry F. Olson* around 1950, and in 1955, the first machine produced Markov models of first and second order in regard to pitches and rhythm {% cite nierhaus:2010 %}.
+Their applications in musical structure generation goes back to *Harry F. Olson* around 1950, and in 1955, the first machine produced Markov models of first and second order in regard to pitches and rhythm {% cite nierhaus:2010 %}.
 In {% cite merwe:2011 %}, the authors used first-, higher-, or mixed-order MCs to represent chord duration, chord progression, and rhythm progression and first-, higher-, or mixed-order HMM to describe melodic arc.

 A more rigorous and recent discussion, including *polyphonic* generation, be found in {% cite collins:2016 %}.